Riodejaneir/Induction2025/README.md

 _Senior told us how to make our account on GitHub and suggested that we make our report on induction program on GitHub platform because GitHub uses a simple language markdown which is quite easy to use and it serves as a beginning step in the life of coding._

+# Day 3

+_**We had the third day of our Student Induction Program at Guru Nanak Dev Engineering College in Ludhiana.
+It was for us first-year students in Information Technology and Computer Science and Engineering.
+The program took place in the college auditorium.
+There were some good sessions that helped us learn about studies and good behaviour.**_

+_The main part of the day was the speech by the **Chief Guest**, <ins>**Sardar Gurcharan Singh Grewal</ins>**.
+He is a member of the <ins>**Shiromani Gurdwara Parbandhak Committee (SGPC)</ins>** and also from the <ins>**Nankana Sahib Education Trust</ins>**.
+His words made us feel motivated.
+He said we should keep our values strong and try hard to do well in our studies._

+_The day started with a session by <ins>**Dr. Jaswinder Singh</ins>**.
+He has got the <ins>**Siksharatan Award</ins>**.
+He showed us some experiments right there and taught us new ways to study.
+His way of talking was fun and we all took part.
+It made learning happy and I will not forget it soon._

+_After that, <ins>**Dr. Priyadarshini</ins>** gave the next session.
+She knows a lot about <ins>**Universal Human Values</ins>**.
+She talked about why good rules and values are important in engineering, school, and work.
+She helped us know that we need to care for others, be responsible, and be honest to have a good job and life._

+_It was a nice day.
+I learned a lot and feel better about starting college._